Seamonsters-2605/Seamonsters-2605.github.io/docs/first-program/index.md

 # Writing your first program for the robot

-Make sure you have followed all of the [Setup Instructions](../setup) to install Python 3, pyfrc, Visual Studio Code with Python support, Driver Station, and the seamonsters library.
+Make sure you have followed all of the [Setup Instructions](../setup) to install Python 3, pyfrc, Visual Studio Code with Python support, Driver Station, and download the seamonsters library.

 Open Visual Studio Code.
-Choose "Open folder", and create a new folder inside Documents to contain your robot code.
+Choose "Open folder", and navigate to the folder called "SeamonstersTemplate" that you downloaded from GitHub.
 Now that you have the folder open, create a new file and save it inside the folder with the name `robot.py`&mdash;it's important that it has this exact name, with no capital letters.

 We will be writing a simple tank drive with two wheels, one on each side of the robot.
 Here is a visual if that helps, the numbers are in feet: